cirruslabs/cirrus-ci-docs/docs/guide/quick-start.md

   test_script: yarn test
 ```

 That's all!
-After pushing `.cirrus.yml` a build with all the tasks defined in `.cirrus.yml` file will be created.
+After pushing a `.cirrus.yml` a build with all the tasks defined in the `.cirrus.yml`
+file will be created.

 !!! tip "Zero-config Docker Builds"
     If your repository happened to have a `Dockerfile` in the root, Cirrus CI will attempt to build it even without